Priyanshu-1722/secure-cicd-k8s/README.md

 ### 4. CI/CD Automation:
 - Set GitHub secrets for Docker login and K8s access
-- Push changes to `main` branch to trigger deployment
+- Push changes to the `main` branch to trigger deployment

 ---